 The angular-base64-upload module provides a directive to the input tag which automatically encodes single or multiple files input.
 It also makes a JS object of the file that can be easily stored into indexedDB.
 Our experience with angular-base64-upload is that it is stable and reliable.

 The module angular-indexedDB simplifies working with the indexedDB API.
 You can use it to configure IndexedDB data stores and make an AngularJS Provider.
 It also provides convenient data store operations.
-Our experience with angular-indexedDB module is that it is stable, however the project lacks proper documentation.
-Stephen will be putting together documentation for the GitHub repository for future reference.
+Our experience with angular-indexedDB module is that it is stable and reliable

 IndexedDB API